Ma Hailong: 2023/24

 2023 Championship League held at the Morningside Arena in Leicester, England from 26 June 2023.
 He went unbeaten in his round-robin stage, earning draws against Mink Nutcharut, John Astley and Gary Wilson.
 In August 2023, he defeated Ian Burns to qualify for the latter rounds of the 2023 British Open.
 At the event, held in Cheltenham in September 2023, he reached the last-16 of a ranking event for the first time.
 At the 2023 Northern Ireland Open he defeated 12th seed Ryan Day in a deciding frame.

 In November 2023, he was on the receiving end of a maximum 147 break at the 2023 UK Championship in a 6–1 defeat by compatriot Xu Si.
 In the first round of qualifying for the 2024 World Snooker Championship he defeated Brazilian Victor Sarkis 10-1.
 In the second round, he overcame Englishman Martin O'Donnell 10-7.

 2024/25

 In June 2024, he made a successful start to the 2024-25 snooker season at the 2024 Championship League in Leicester, topping his round-Robin group that contained former world champion John Higgins.
 He reached the last-16 at the 2024 Northern Ireland Open where he was defeated by Mark Williams.
 In December 2024 he reached the last-32 of the 2024 Snooker Shoot Out with a win over Lewis Ullah.
 He reached the last-32 of the 2025 Welsh Open with a win over Shaun Murphy.
 He was defeated by Duane Jones in the second round of qualifying for the 2025 World Snooker Championship.

 Following the conclusion of his two-year tour card he entered the Asia-Oceania Q School in May 2025 but was defeated in the first event by Cambodia's Chhay Suon.
+Having also entered Asia Oceania Q School in May 2026, he reached the penultimate round of event two, where he was defeated by fellow former professional Huang Jiahao.